 - Math vocabulary

-And if you love these simple, easy to use calendars, grab the complete collection of K-2 calendars here or the collection of 3-5 calendars here!
+And if you love these simple, easy to use calendars, grab the complete collection of K-2 calendars here or the collection of 3-5 calendars here or the new set for grades 6-8 here!
 (Or scroll to the bottom to grab the free sample for Summer)

 And of course, don’t forget to grab the FREE set of Summer Math Calendars!
 Just click the link below to get them from my shop.
 Enjoy and have a wonderful Summer!